Mercury (planet): Orbit, rotation, and longitude

-Mercury attains inferior conjunction (nearest approach to Earth) every 116 Earth days on average, but this interval can range from 105 days to 129 days due to the planet's eccentric orbit.
+Mercury attains an inferior conjunction (nearest approach to Earth) every 116 Earth days on average, but this interval can range from 105 days to 129 days due to the planet's eccentric orbit.
 Mercury can come as near as 82200000 km to Earth, and that is slowly declining: The next approach to within 82100000 km is in 2679, and to within 82000000 km in 4487, but it will not be closer to Earth than 80000000 km until 28,622.
-Its period of retrograde motion as seen from Earth can vary from 8 to 15 days on either side of inferior conjunction.
+Its period of retrograde motion as seen from Earth can vary from 8 to 15 days on either side of an inferior conjunction.
 This large range arises from the planet's high orbital eccentricity.
-Essentially because Mercury is closest to the Sun, when taking an average over time, Mercury is most often the closest planet to the Earth, and—in that measure—it is the closest planet to each of the other planets in the Solar System.
+Essentially, because Mercury is closest to the Sun, when taking an average over time, Mercury is most often the closest planet to the Earth, and—in that measure—it is the closest planet to each of the other planets in the Solar System.